FAQ

 • Sunset Expedition: Similar to our Canopy Expedition, but at golden hour for a breathtaking evening experience.

-• Canopy Intro: A shorter, low-effort ascent using a mechanical hoist, perfect for a quick taste of the canopy.
+• Canopy Intro: A shorter, low-effort ascent using a mechanical hoist and optional rappel, perfect for a quick taste of the canopy.

 • Custom Adventure: Customize every detail of your climb for private groups, special events, or unique climbing experiences.
 Let us know what you’re looking for, and we’ll create a climb just for you!